-Ramasubramanian et al[7] proposed a hybrid routing algorithm which adopts optimal routing strategies, both proactive and reactive, based on separate application-level control requirements(i.e. minimizing packet overhead, controlling delay jitter and bounding loss rate).
+Ramasubramanian et al[7] proposed a hybrid routing algorithm which adopts optimal routing strategies based on separate application-level control requirements.
 It does this by defining proactive zones around some nodes.
 The nodes at a distance less than or equal to the zone radius are within the proactive zone and maintain routes proactively only to the central node.
 All nodes not in the proactive zone of a given destination use reactive routing algorithm to discover routes to that node.
-Correspondingly, adjusting the zone radius changes the extent of proactive routing and reactive routing, and the overall routing performance is affected.
+Adjusting the zone radius changes the extent of proactive routing and reactive routing.

 Boppana et al[8] proposed an adaptive Distance Vector routing algorithm.
 Like DSDV[3], ADV exchanges route updates between the neighboring nodes.
 However, only the route entries of active nodes are advertised, which reduces the size of route update messages.
 In addition, route updates are triggered only under certain conditions, such as route unavailability.
 Trigger thresholds are used to determine whether a "partial update" or a "full update" is advertised.